golandslide/Knitter/deploy/plain/README.md

-#How to setup Knitter
+# How to setup Knitter

-##Get all Knitter components
+## Get all Knitter components
 Download tarball for the version you want to try. the download link **here**

 - knitter-plugin、knitter-agent、knitter-morinitor and knitter-manager are all of binaries for knitter networking.

 ```
-note：there is no command line tools for knitter networking solution.
+note：there is no command line tools for knitter networking solution now, but we will provide this tool in future version.
 ```

 ## Install Dependencies